lineality/Online_Voting_Using_One_Time_Pads/README.md

 # Minimal Context Specific Design for production deployment, not a general broad scope solution.
 Reduced attack surface.

+## standards for tool usability and liability transparency
+- public sector usability and liabilities
+- private sector usability and liabilities
+-

 ## different uses of high and low resolution data and metrics, test, etc.